 Talend tJava component allows us to write our own custom Java code.
 In this example, we use this tJava component and write simple print line Java statements.

 Talend tJava example

-Drag and drop the Talend tJava component from palette to job design.
-As you can see from the Component tab, it has the default java code that declares a string variable and assigns a bar to it.
+Drag and drop the Talend tJava component from the palette to the job design.
+As you can see from the Component tab, it has the default Java code that declares a string variable and assigns a bar to it.

 Let me write a simple println statement with a welcome message and run the Talend tJava job.

 From the below screenshot, you can see the message.

 tJava example 2